ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 URLEncode Variables
 -------------------

-The :ansplugin:`ansible.builtin.urlencode#filter` filter quotes data for use in a URL path or query using UTF-8:
+The ``urlencode`` filter quotes data for use in a URL path or query using UTF-8:

 .. code-block:: yaml+jinja